Carleslc/Readteractive/README.md

 #### PDF

-Although CSS is not available for PDF version you can change margins and page breaks.
+Although CSS is not available for PDF version because its style is set by [LaTeX](https://en.wikipedia.org/wiki/LaTeX) you can change margins and page breaks.

 You can edit margin size in centimeters (`cm`) or inches (`in`) for PDF files in the variable `PDF_MARGIN` at the top of the `makefile`.